waltergcc/42-Piscine/C04/README.md

 # C 04

+In this project we will review some functions already done and learn about the conversion of bases and conversion of strings to integers.
+All exercises are commented for a better understanding.

+---

 ### Useful links:
 In this links bellow you can find videos that can help you to better understand some concepts covered in this project.
 <br>